 The frontline needs to be involved in change from the beginning.
 Change that is imposed from the top down without alignment and buy-in with those who are affected by the change is doomed to produce lackluster results.
-To really achieve change program goals, organizations need everybody aboard…it needs to be an all-hands effort.
+To really achieve successful change at work, organizations need everybody aboard – it needs to be an all-hands, all-hearts, and all-minds effort.

 Six Key Ingredients to Successful Change